Stishovite

-Stishovite is an extremely hard, dense tetragonal form (polymorph) of silicon dioxide.
+Stishovite (/'stIsh@vaIt/ STISH-ə-vyte) is an extremely hard, dense tetragonal form (polymorph) of silicon dioxide.
 It is very rare on the Earth's surface; however, it may be a predominant form of silicon dioxide in the Earth, especially in the lower mantle.

 Stishovite was named after Sergey Stishov, a Soviet high-pressure physicist who first synthesized the mineral in 1961.
 It was then discovered in Meteor Crater in 1962 by Edward C. T. Chao.

 Unlike other silica polymorphs, the crystal structure of stishovite resembles that of rutile (TiO_{2}).
 The silicon in stishovite adopts an octahedral coordination geometry, being bound to six oxides.
 Similarly, the oxides are three-connected, unlike low-pressure forms of SiO_{2}.
 In most silicates, silicon is tetrahedral, being bound to four oxides.
 It was long considered the hardest known oxide (~30 GPa Vickers); however, boron suboxide has been discovered in 2002 to be much harder.
 At normal temperature and pressure, stishovite is metastable.

 Stishovite can be separated from quartz by applying hydrogen fluoride (HF); unlike quartz, stishovite will not react.